Benetti-Hub/MultiphaseNN/README.md

 # MultiphaseNN
 Simple feed-forward neural network for classification of multiphase flow regimes

+If the code is not loading, paste the link at https://nbviewer.jupyter.org/

 There are a total of 4 script in this repo.

 **Data_preprocessing** deals with the preprocessing of the data, by cleaning it and splitting it into 2 parts (train and test).